Agniwald/One-Time-Secret/README.md

 # One-Time-Secret

-### This is JSON API analog of https://onetimesecret.com written on Python with Flask and Gunicorn
+### This is JSON API analog of https://onetimesecret.com developed with Python, Flask and Gunicorn

 - Method ```/generate``` gets secret and password as POST JSON data and returns generated id.